Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 G92 X10 E90
 </pre>

-Allows manual specification of the axis positions by specifying the current position to the values given.
-This example would set the machine's X coordinate to 10, and the extrude coordinate to 90.
+Allows manual specification of the axis positions by setting the current user position to the values given.
+The machine position is updated as necessary taking into account tool offsets and workplace coordinate offsets.
+The example above would set the machine's X user coordinate to 10, and the extruder coordinate to 90.
 No physical motion will occur.
 In RepRapFirmware, a G92 without coordinates does nothing.

-This command updates the user position and not the machine position.

 ## G93: Feed Rate Mode (Inverse Time Mode)